achandrashekhar/unix-pipe-emulator-analyzer/README.md

 # project06-achandrashekhar
+project06-achandrashekhar created by GitHub Classroom I am using 3 pipes, there is a pipe between the parent and the middle process too, (fds2) this pipe writes the analysis data (metrics) to the parent and the parent just reads from this pipe.
-project06-achandrashekhar created by GitHub Classroom Running the project : please add a \ before the pipes like \|
+Running the project :
+please add a \ before the pipes like \|
 For example :